pjlau/Disaster-Response-Pipelines/README.md

 ## Results<a name="results"></a>

-The main analytic findings can be found at the Medium post available.
+Some main analytic findings are presented as follows.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>